 Zhao, Y., Tang, H., & Ye, Y. (2012).
 RAPSearch2: a fast and memory-efficient protein similarity search tool for next-generation sequencing data.
 Bioinformatics, 28, 125–126.

-Table Captions

-Benchmarks of Ammolite vs. SMSD on databases of (a) 1 million molecules; (b) All of PubChem (47 million molecules)

-(a) Running time and (b) accuracy of BLASTX, RapSearch2, DIAMOND, and MICA.
-Data set is the American gut micro- biome project read sets ERR335622, ERR335625, ERR335631, ERR335635, ERR335636

-Cluster generation time for esFragBag

-Average sensitivity of esFragBag compared to FragBag when using cosine distance for the trials described in Figure 3a.
-This table averages the sensitivities for each choice of search radii {0, 0.01, . . . , 0.49}.

-(NB: no analogous table is given for Euclidean distance as the Triangle Inequality ensures perfect recall).
+[AU: Table captions not needed.
+It looks like these are the same as what is already written above each table.
+If not, incorporate this text below]

 Table 1: Benchmarks of Ammolite vs. SMSD on databases of (a) 1 million molecules (b) All of PubChem (47 million molecules)